 To join, simply choose the Discount DEN fare and give your email address when booking on FlyFrontier.com and you’ll also be enrolled with the same membership number in Frontier’s frequent flier program.
 If you’re joining just for a single flight savings, remember to cancel before the end of the year or you will automatically be charged the annual fee again.
 Benefits expire upon cancellation of membership.

-For more info regarding Frontier Airlines, read our guide on Everything You Need to Know Before You Fly Frontier.
+Related: Everything You Need to Know Before You Fly Frontier

 Spirit Airlines – $9 Fare Club